PygmalionAI/blog/src/content/posts/uk_geoblock_for_act/index.md

 Fines.
 And if possible, if we are particularly negligiable, jail time.
 Ofcom, the body responsible for enforcing this Act, can put the team behind a service under criminal liability.
 These punishments can happen randomly at anytime by Ofcom.
 Getting into legal issues now, or in the future, will be a potential deathblow to PygmalionAI so I would like to avoid that situation from happening.
 Even if temporarily, UK users have to deal with restrictions.

 ## What we will do
+For now, to give us some time, we'll go with the geoblock option.
+It seems that JanitorAI, ChubAI and Civitai have already done this decision on their end.
+However, we don't host NSFW content, nor do we condone it, so we may be less subjected to the strict requirements in the Act.
+We're still uncertain so we will need to look at the Act line by line.
+The team and I dislike blocking any users from the site.
+We will have an attempt at changing the site for the UK users so they can continue accessing without having to change their region.
+This is an attempt, not a promise, and depending on the complexity, it might not be done quickly, or in the worst case, at all.

+## Refunds available
+If you are an UK user and you have an on-going subscription, we will be happy to refund your subscription.
+You can do this by emailing our support at **support@pygmalion.chat** and if that for some reason is unresponsive, please email **teargosling@pygmalion.chat** or **tav@pygmalion.chat**.